ONSdigital/rm-case-service/API.md

 An `HTTP 404 Not Found` status code is returned if the case with the specified ID could not be found.
 An `HTTP 204 No Content` status code is returned if there are no case events for the case with the specified ID.

 ## Create Case Event
-* `POST /cases/{caseId}/events` will create a case event for the case with the given case id.
+* `POST /cases/{caseId}/events` will create a case event for the case with the given case ID.

 **Required parameters:** `description` as the description of the case event, `category` as the category of the case event and `createdBy` as the creator of the case event.